2018 Liberation Seders

 About Rabbi Lucia Pizarro

 Lucia was born in Mexico City, where she became qualified to practice law.
 She completed an M.A. and a Ph.D. in Philosophy at the University of Essex in the UK.
 She followed her academic passion for Jewish thought with four years working for social justice in Palestine.
 She recently became a mother and a Rabbi.
+Her dream is to provide a space for Jewish activists, who stand in solidarity with the Palestinian people, to be able to act Jewishly.

 Definitions of "Passover" and "Liberation Seder"